gvwilson/btt/src/peereval/index.md

   </tr>
 </table>

-<p>Are there any specific areas where the employee can take on new responsibilities
-to further their professional development?</p>
+Are there any specific areas where the employee can take on new responsibilities to further their professional development?

 <table class="centered" width="90%">
   <tr>
     <th width="50%">Response</th>